How to Use the Command 'sgitopnm' (with Examples)

 Explanation:

-• path/to/input.sgi: The path to the SGI file for which you want to display the information.
+• path/to/input.sgi: The path to the input SGI file whose information you want to display during conversion.

 Code: